ggcarrots/django-carrots/source/python_quickstart.rst

  ≥ 25,0                     overweight
 =====================   ==================

-We need to use the “conditional statement” :keyword:`if`.
+We need to use the *conditional statement* :keyword:`if`.
 It will execute the rest of the program depending on a given condition: